|Medical imaging program receives maximum 8-year accreditation|

 The educational program is student-focused.
 Thus the academic development of each student at the undergraduate level depends on the University's commitment to provide a learning experience which cultivates higher order thinking skills through the integration of liberal arts and professional studies.
 To emphasize academic excellence and to develop critical thinking, all undergraduate curriculum provides a common liberal arts base, the objectives of which are further developed in the students' major area of study.
 The student's educational program prepares students for productive careers and continued personal and professional growth.

 The Medical Imaging Program at Misericordia University is rooted in the charisms set forth by Catherine McAuley and the Sisters of Mercy to provide/promote Mercy, Service, Justice and Hospitality.
-Therefore, the mission of the Medical Imaging program is to graduate baccalaureate level professionals who demonstrate not only clinical competence, but the necessary professional behavior, communication, and critical thinking skills to function as a member of the health care team.
+Therefore, the mission of the Medical Imaging Program is to graduate baccalaureate level professionals who are educationally prepared to successfully demonstrate clinical competence, professional behavior, communication and critical thinking skills to function as a member of the health care team.

 In addition, the program will strive: